Drug updated on 12/11/2024

 - This summary is based on the review of four systematic review(s)/meta-analysis(es).
 [1-4]

-- Fezolinetant 45 mg demonstrated superior efficacy in reducing moderate to severe VMS frequency compared to non-hormonal therapies (paroxetine, desvenlafaxine, gabapentin ER) and placebo.
+- Fezolinetant 45 mg demonstrated superior efficacy in reducing moderate to severe VMS frequency compared to non-hormonal therapies (paroxetine, desvenlafaxine, gabapentin extended-release (ER)) and placebo.
 It was comparable in effectiveness to most hormone therapies but less effective than tibolone 2.5 mg and conjugated estrogens 0.625 mg/bazedoxifene 20 mg for achieving a ≥75% reduction in VMS frequency.

 - Uterine bleeding incidence was lower with fezolinetant, while trends for endometrial events and hepatotoxicity increased slightly but remained statistically insignificant.
 There was also a potential, though insignificant, concern for increased risk of endometrial hyperplasia or tumors.